Abdelrhman-AK/WinPaletter/Documentations/Store/DesigningThemesRules.md

    WinPaletter developer is not responsible for users' uploaded themes copyrights.
    ```

+   - Files inside `%windir%\Web`, `%windir%\Media`, `Windows XP: %windir%\Resources\Themes\Luna` and `Screen Savers: %windir\System32%` are not included inside themes resources pack.
+If you insist on a file inside these folders, copy them first to a new folder outside these folders and design your theme by WinPaletter and depend on the new files inside new folder.

    - When you save a theme with this option enabled, a file with extension `.wptp` is made, having exactly the same file name of the theme.